Communities Connecting to Care

 Award Information

 The Center expects to award 4- 6 proposals.
 Up to $800,000 will be distributed via this cooperative agreement.
-Programs may be up to 2 years, with total costs up to $200,000 for the total project period.
+Programs may be up to two years, with total costs up to $200,000 for the total project period.
 The Center also welcomes submissions for pilot programs that are smaller in scope, budget amount, and/or time duration.

 What We Fund